bromodachi/SimpleWebServer/ReadMe.md

 }
 ```

-As you can tell, this will be really bad as it's basically O(2^n).
+As you can tell, this will produce a terrible runtime as it's basically O(2^n).
 We can improve this by using dynamic programming.

 ```java
 private int calculateFibonacci(int n, Map<Integer, Integer> map) {